-Death Bed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story
+Deathbed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story

 “For this new documentary to quote Norma saying she was not genuinely pro-life is very suspicious,” said Father Frank Pavone, director of Priests for Life.
 “I knew Norma.
 Her pro-life convictions were not an act.”

 Pavone was part of McCorvey’s faith story.
-As she described in her second memoir, Won By Love, her relationship with various pro-lifers led to her to Christianity and also to the pro-life movement.
+As she described in her second memoir, Won By Love, her relationship with various pro-lifers led her to Christianity and also to the pro-life movement.
 On August 8, 1995, she was baptized in a backyard swimming pool in Dallas, Texas.
 In 1998, she became a Roman Catholic and adopted Pavone as her spiritual director.
 (His organization recently released its own statement on the Sweeney documentary.)

 Starting the year of her baptism, McCorvey spoke at numerous pro-life events and publicly expressed remorse for her role in the legalization of abortion.
 In 2004, she even sought to have the Supreme Court overturn Roe v.
 Wade based on new evidence that abortion hurts women.
 (The case was dismissed the following year.)